Building the Neural Network

 What is a neural network?

 The concept of a neural network originated from the idea of replicating the human brain, more specifically its ability to recognize patterns.
-In fact, the word ‘neural’ is a derivation of the word ‘neuron’, which are receptors in the brain that fire off when, for example, it sees an image or an object it recognizes.
+In fact, the word ‘neural’ is a derivation of the word ‘neuron’, receptors in the brain that fire off when, for example, it sees an image or an object it recognizes.

 In this case, we are training the computer to recognize what each image is (whether it’s a shoe, a shirt, a bag, etc.), so our main goal of utilizing the neural network in this workshop is to give the computer the ability to classify images from the dataset into different categories.